it-tinyangel/JS-basics-function-declaration-maximum-numeric-parameter/README.md

 # Return the maximum numeric parameter

-Using the function declaration.
-Without Math.max().
+This code represents the findMax() function, which is designed to find the maximum number among the arguments passed to it.

-The number of parameters in the function is from 2 or more.
+Using the function declaration, without function Math.max().